AdobeDocs/commerce-php/src/pages/developer/components/variable-pool.md

 ---
-group: php-developer-guide
-title: Variable Pool
+title: Variable Pool | Commerce PHP Extensions
+description: Learn how to use pre-defined values in Adobe Commerce and Magento Open source CMS content.
 ---

+# Variable pool

 The variable pool contains pre-defined values you can use inside CMS content.
-These values are defined in [`di.xml`] files or created through the Admin interface.
+These values are defined in [`di.xml`](../build/dependency-injection-file.md) files or created through the Admin interface.

 ## Configuration variables

 Configuration variables are values that are set in the Admin area under the **Stores > Settings > Configuration** section.

-The default list of variable paths available to the Variable Insertion Dialog is defined in the `di.xml` file in the [Variable module].
+The default list of variable paths available to the Variable Insertion Dialog is defined in the `di.xml` file in the [variable module](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Variable/etc).
 This list can be extended by adding more entries to the `configPaths` argument for the `Magento\Variable\Model\Source\Variables` class in your module's `di.xml` file.

 **Example:** di.xml file for the Variable module